What are babies doing at 1 month?

 - isn’t hearing things – for example, isn’t startling to loud sounds or turning their head towards sounds.

-Development usually happens in the same order in most children, but skills might develop at different ages or times.
-If you’re wondering whether your child’s development is on track or you feel that something isn’t quite right, it’s best to get help early.
+Development happens in a similar order in most children, but skills might develop at different ages or times.
+If you’re wondering whether your baby’s development is on track or you feel that something isn’t quite right, it’s best to get help early.
 See your child and family health nurse or GP.

 Languages other than English and Easy English